mikemerin/mikemerin.github.com/_posts/2017-08-25-Python-through-Ruby.md

 .values | for..in | get all values in a hash
 ||**callback-esque functions**
-.map | map | iterate over each element, changes the output .map.with_index | map | same, but also get the index lambda | lambda | call/procs, function called within a function .reduce / .inject | reduce() | combines all elements via an operation .flatten | TBD | merge multi-dimensional / nested arrays .compact | TBD | remove `nil` or `null` values from an array
+.map | map | iterate over each element, changes the output lambda | lambda | function called within a function .map.with_index | map & enumerate | map, but also get the index .reduce / .inject | reduce() | combines all elements via an operation .flatten | TBD | merge multi-dimensional / nested arrays .compact | TBD | remove `nil` or `null` values from an array